 If the barrier is too thin or patchy, it will not accomplish its intended purpose.
 The culprit is the sound waves themselves, which pass through and around any openings, no matter how small.

 However, experts do say that the “out of sight, out of mind” notion may come into play here.
 You see, by creating a visual barrier between the source and the receiver, the trees reduce the perception of noise, making people think the noise is reduced when in fact it’s not.

 So, before you bank on “out of sight, out of mind,” and invest in landscaping as well as the regular upkeep and maintenance that goes with it, it might be worthwhile considering other options.

-The Success Of Sound Walls
+The Success of Using Sound Walls

 While we did mention walls above, instead of wood or concrete, a sound wall is made of special absorptive materials that actually diffuse the sound instead of reflecting it.